mark-hobbs/mark-hobbs.github.io/_posts/2025-04-15-model-deployment.md

 ### `services.py`

 Contains the core business logic or processing functions.
 This decouples the application logic from the API layer, making the system more testable and easier to extend.

+Custom functionality will be likely be required to convert the input data (`request.{}`) into a suitable format.
+The input could be anything, for example, a single input parameter...
+3D mesh file...

 ```python
 import os